-The first session is How learning happens and does not happen – The role of memory processes in student learning.
+The first session is A Science of Learning Primer for Educators – The cognitive processes underlying student learning.
 This session introduces key findings from the science of learning which involves the fields of neuroscience, education, technology, and psychology in relation to student learning.
 The objective is for teachers to gain an understanding of the processes that underlie student learning.

-The second session is Learning design informed by the science of learning – Applying cognitive principles to the design of learning.
+The second session is Designing Learning with the Science of Learning – Cognitive principles applied to the design of learning.
 This session highlights common learning design and teaching practices that are consistent with cognitive principles of learning.
 The objective is for teachers to practice applying recommended practices.

 The workshops have been jointly developed by the University of Helsinki, Pompeu Fabra University, Metropolia University of Applied Sciences, Advancis Business Services, BOON, and University of Western Macedonia as part of an Erasmus+ project – Project Illuminated.